 You may also enjoy the list of bible verses for autumn my friend Erin put together on her blog, Lullaby Lark!

 Prayer for Autumn

 These bible verses for autumn have definitely stirred a reverence, joy and gratitude in my heart.
 Let’s close out our time together with a prayer that acknowledges God as the source of these things and set an intention to stay spiritually grounded in this season!

 God, we praise you for the countless beauties we see in nature.
 Along with all these things, I know you formed me and created me to live in your presence every day until we meet face to face!

 In this middle season, I want to be mindful of how you’ve met my needs in the past.
 Don’t let me forget how once you’ve met my needs, you keep going!
 You over pour and saturate my entire being with love, joy and hope so that I may comfort and encourage others.
-I know this season and the issues I face within it will be no different.
+I know this season of change will be no different.